Ewa-Anna/travel-planner/README.md

 This project is a web application that main focus is to plan a trip.

+Key features:
+- authentication/authorization,
-Key features: authentication/authorization, CRUD for altering database – add new trip, city, traveling points, attractions/activities, start-end dates, manage all data regarding stay, like hotel, taxi/car, details regarding arrival/departure dates.
-Integration with google maps to add pins.
-Budget tracking for the trip – expenses for accommodation, transportation, food, activities.
-Add other users as participators of the trip.
-Notifications with reminders.
-Travel Journal – for personal notes, photos upload.
-User reviews and ratings of the added places.
-Analytics – average expenses, most visited destinations.
+- CRUD for altering database – add new trip, city, traveling points, attractions/activities, start-end dates,
+- manage all data regarding stay, like hotel, taxi/car, details regarding arrival/departure dates,
+- budget tracking for the trip – expenses for accommodation, transportation, food, activities,
+- add other users as participators of the trip,
+- Travel Journal – for personal notes, photos upload.
+User reviews and ratings of the added places,
+- analytics – average expenses, most visited destinations.

 ## Table of Contents